vz000/android-ransomware-model-classifier/README.md

 For more details about dynamic data extraction, see: [automated-execution](https://github.com/vz000/automated-execution)

 ## Notes
-* Data, such as applications and system call logs, are not provided.
+* Data, such as applications and system call logs, is not provided.